Is Chewing Gum Bad Or Good For You? A Dentist Explains

 If You Swallow Gum, It Doesn’t Get Stuck in Your Stomach Forever

-While Chen notes that there have been cases where a large amount of chewing gum is swallowed and causes intestinal blockages in children, he says that for the most part, you needn’t worry that chewing gum will get stuck in your gut.
+Although Chen notes that there have been cases in which a large amount of chewing gum is swallowed and causes intestinal blockages in children, he says that for the most part, you don’t have to worry that chewing gum will get stuck in your gut.

 Chewing Gum Does Cause Bloating